ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/persistent_storage.md

         <source src="../../../img/EditorManual/PersistentStorage/DragCustomProps.mp4" type="video/mp4" alt="Drag the labels onto the script."/>
     </video>

 8. Select both the `PlayerScore` & `PlayerName` objects in the Hierarchy, and right click them to select "**Enable Networking**".
 By doing this, they can be modified as the code runs.
-That way we can change what the test says!
+That way we can change what the text says!

 9. Now on to the programming of storage itself!
 Open the `AddHighScore` script to get started.